eclipse-autowrx/docs/content/epic/inventory/development_plan.md

   2. Implement backend logic to integrate the Inventory system with other specified features.
   3. Define the logic and mechanism for categorizing and traversing inventory items.
   4. Implement a tree browser UI component for navigating hierarchical inventory structures.
-  5. Conduct discussions and gather feedback on the current Inventory system to identify improvements and add more details to UI screens (e.g., related instances, helpful links).
+  5. Conduct discussions and gather feedback on the current Inventory system to identify improvements and add more details to UI screens
   6. Provide basic integration of a GenAI service into the Inventory system.
 - **Testing**:
-  - Write **integration tests** for the user flows between the Inventory system and other features (e.g., data consistency across systems).
+  - Write **integration tests** for the user flows between the Inventory system and other features
-  - Write **unit tests** for the logic and mechanisms for categorizing and traversing inventory items (e.g., tree structure accuracy).
+  - Write **unit tests** for the logic and mechanisms for categorizing and traversing inventory items
-  - Write **unit tests** for the basic GenAI service integration (e.g., input/output validation).
+  - Write **unit tests** for the basic GenAI service integration

 ### Phase 6: Implement Role Browser Mappings and Access Control for Inventory